KoduIsGreat/orca/docs/docs/index.md

 ```

 A Fork structure is an array, of `task` lists. each list in the topmost array is executed in parallel.

+# Examples

+[Here](https://github.com/KoduIsGreat/orca-examples) is a git repository of examples for using orca

 # Commands
 Orca currently provides a concise set of commands for running workflows.